adap/flower/baselines/baseline_template/EXTENDED_README.md

 # For instance, if you want to install tqdm
 poetry add tqdm==4.65.0

-# If you already hava a requirements.txt, you can add all those packages (but ensure you have fixed the version) in one go as follows:
+# If you already have a requirements.txt, you can add all those packages (but ensure you have fixed the version) in one go as follows:
 poetry add $( cat requirements.txt )
 ```